Andrea Smith (academic): Activism and professional work

 Smith has long been active in anti-violence activism, serving as a rape crisis counselor and starting the Chicago chapter of Women of All Red Nations.
 Along with Nadine Naber, Smith co-founded INCITE!
 Women of Color Against Violence in 2000, and she plays a prominent role in its National Planning Committee.
 INCITE! is a national grassroots organization that engages in direct action and critical dialogue to end violence against women of color and their communities.

 Smith was also a founding member of the Boarding School Healing Project (BSHP).
 According to its website, the BSHP "seeks to document Native boarding school abuses so that Native communities can begin healing ... and demand justice."
 Smith has worked with Amnesty International as a Bunche Fellow, coordinating the research project on sexual violence and American Indian women.
 She represented the Indigenous Women's Network and the American Indian Law Alliance at the United Nations World Conference Against Racism in 1991.
 In 2005, Smith, in recognition of her research and work regarding violence against women of color in the US, was among 1000 women nominated as a group for the Nobel Peace Prize by Ruth-Gaby Vermot-Mangold, a Swiss parliament member.
 As of March 2013, Smith serves as the U.S. Coordinator for the Ecumenical Association of Third World Theologians.

 Smith and her sister Justine were faculty members at the North American Institute for Indigenous Theological Studies.

 Critical work

-Smith's critical work centers on genocide and acts of violence against Native women.
-She discusses patriarchy as a tool of settler colonial violence used to subdue and eradicate Native women.
-In her text Conquest: Sexual Violence And American Indian Genocide, Smith gives a genealogical study of state-sanctioned violence against Native women and against their reproductive health from early America to the 19th century.

 Smith's work makes a critical intervention in Native American Studies which she argues has a tendency to dismiss patriarchy as outside the purview of analysis of Native scholarship.
 Most Native scholars dismiss patriarchy because they identify it as a uniquely Western manifestation forced onto Native populations through assimilation.
 Smith argues that despite the fact that patriarchy is not intrinsic to Native society, its fundamental importance in the domination and extermination of Native peoples and Native women in particular should not be discounted.